iobroker-community-adapters/ioBroker.device-watcher/README.md

 ### **WORK IN PROGRESS**

 -   added status to battery list
--   battery devices which are offline are now still included in the battery list
+-   batt devices which are offline are now still included in the battery list
 -   small improvements of translations
 -   offline time settings: you can use 0 instead of -1 (it will be the new standard)
 -   improvements of adaptername
 -   fixed issues [#66](https://github.com/ciddi89/ioBroker.device-watcher/issues/66) & [#67](https://github.com/ciddi89/ioBroker.device-watcher/issues/67)
 -   repaired blacklist notifications
+-   added handling for blacklist object

 ### 2.0.1 (2022-11-02)